SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

 .. code-block:: scala

-  switch(my2Bits, coverUnreachable = false) {
+  switch(my2Bits, coverUnreachable = true) {
       is(0) { ... }
       is(1) { ... }
       is(2) { ... }
       is(3) { ... }
-      default { ... } // This will be okay
+      default { ... } // This will parse and validate without error now
   }

 .. note::

    This check is done on the logical values, not on the physical values.
-For instance, if you have a SpinalEnum(A,B,C) encoded in a on-hot manner, SpinalHDL will only care about the A,B,C values ("001" "010" "100").
-Pyhsical values as "000" "011" "101" "110" "111" will not be taken in account.
+For instance, if you have a SpinalEnum(A,B,C) encoded in a one-hot manner, SpinalHDL will only care about the A,B,C values ("001" "010" "100").
+Physical values as "000" "011" "101" "110" "111" will not be taken in account.

 By default, SpinalHDL will generate a "DUPLICATED ELEMENTS IN SWITCH IS(...)
 STATEMENT" error if a given ``is`` statement provides multiple times the same value.
 For instance ``is(42,42) { ... }``